Falcon, Colorado

-Falcon is an unincorporated community exurb in El Paso County, Colorado, United States.
+Falcon is an unincorporated community and a Colorado Springs exurb located in and governed by El Paso County, Colorado, United States.
 It lies along US 24 about 14 miles northeast of Colorado Springs.
 A railroad hub in the early 20th century, the town spent several decades as a quiet ranching community until it experienced rapid residential growth throughout the 1990s which has continued increasingly through today.
 The population of Falcon as of 2009 was estimated to be 10,514.
-The U.S. Post Office in Peyton, Colorado (ZIP Code 80831) serves Falcon postal addresses.
+Falcon is a part of the Colorado Springs, CO Metropolitan Statistical Area.